 Through technology, new doors to learning are opening every day but we must integrate wise choices, instructionally relevant strategies, and individualized solutions into our decisions to achieve optimal educational impact.

-Spectronics website hosts and extensive list of resources for iPads in Inclusive settings.
-Posts such as Top 10 Apps for Early Learning, Top 10 Apps for Literacy Support, and Top 10 Apps for Literacy Support are a few of our favorites.
-We thought you might enjoy this great collection of resources… Read More
+The Spectronics website hosts an extensive list of resources for iPads in Inclusive settings.
+Posts such as Using iPads to Support Students Struggling with the Literacy Requirements of Schools and Beyond and Educational Technology Leaders are some of our favorite.
+We thought you might enjoy this great collection of resources… Read more